 The tank for this type of sender, with the fuel outlet (arrowed) just rearwards of the sender.

-Current-stock sender for 1977 and later cars with the combined sender and pick-up.
+Current-stock sender for August 76-on for cars with the combined sender and pick-up.
 The centre terminal must be earthed to a point nearby with the provided wire as there is no earth wire in the harness of these cars.
 The original sender had a metal base and relied on earthing via the tank mounting, not possible with this plastic base.
 The harness wire goes on the top terminal, and as above the bottom terminal should be covered with a plastic sleeve.
 Moss UK